 The Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) is the international human rights treaty that focuses specifically on equality between women and men in all areas of life.
 It is often referred to as the ‘women’s bill of rights’.
 The UK ratified CEDAW in 1986.

-- The Commission’s report on the impact of changes in access to justice and legal aid on women in the UK (January 2016).
+- our report on the impact of legal aid reforms on women in the UK (January 2016)

-- The Commission’s report on the 2013 Concluding Observations of the Committee on the Elimination of Discrimination against Women.
+- our report on the 2013 CEDAW Concluding Observations

-In July 2013, the Committee raised concerns about many issues related to the implementation of this treaty in the UK.
+In July 2013, the CEDAW Committee raised concerns about many issues related to the implementation of the CEDAW treaty in the UK.
 Their recommendations included:

 - ensuring that women can access courts effectively

 - ratifying the Istanbul Convention (a Council of Europe Convention combating violence against women)

 - making forced marriage a criminal offence